openthc/api/README.md

 The world of cannabis regulatory compliance is getting complex and large.
 There are numerous vendors, each with a common goal but a unique API.
+The goal of this interface is to provide a basis for data interoperability.

 An important first step for bringing the industry together is to start talking in with common terms, a second is a common interface.